 Zometa is administered by intravenous (IV) infusion every three to four weeks.

-Zometa comes in vials of concentrate or prepared solution.
+Zometa comes in vials of concentrated or prepared solution.

-The FDA-approved label for Zometa lists common side effects including fatigue, fever, trouble breathing, nausea, vomiting, constipation, and bone pain.
+The FDA-approved label for Zometa lists common side effects including nausea, fatigue, anemia, bone pain, constipation, fever, vomiting, and difficulty breathing.

 For more details about this treatment, visit: